bart-olson/Portfolio/index.md

 layout: home
 title: Homepage
+light_mode: true
 ---

+---
-This is the homepage of my new portfolio
+# This is the homepage of my new portfolio, and is in progress!
+---

 About me: [about](https://bart-olson.github.io/Portfolio/about/)
 If you want to contact me, see here: [contact](https://bart-olson.github.io/Portfolio/contact/)